The 19 Essential Welding Equipment List

 Gas Metal Arc Welding (GMAW)

 Also known as MIG (Metal Inert Gas) welding, GMAW uses a wire electrode that’s fed through a welding gun.
 The arc is created between the wire electrode and the workpiece, melting them together.
 A shielding gas is used to protect the weld from atmospheric contamination.
-GMAW is versatile and can be used on a variety of metals and thicknesses.
+Additionally, GMAW is versatile and can be used on a variety of metals and thicknesses.
 It’s commonly used in industries like automotive, construction, and manufacturing.

 Welder in orange uniform and welding maslk